Sponsored by Moss Adams LLP

 Project Run with It (PRWI) furthers the community service component of Beta Alpha Psi and provides members/candidates with an opportunity to engage in a real-world consulting project.

-PRWI 2017 will involve 72 BAP student representatives working together during the annual meeting to develop solutions to real-life business problems of actual not-for-profit (NFP) organizations located in the Orange County, California.
+PRWI 2018 will involve 72 BAP student representatives working together during the annual meeting to develop solutions to real-life business problems of actual not-for-profit (NFP) organizations located in the greater Washington DC area.
 Working in eighteen teams of four, the students will have the equivalent of one and half working days to develop a formal presentation showcasing their solution to the business issues presented by the NFPs in their request for proposal for consulting services.
 Prior to the annual meeting, the NFP organizations will provide background information and will be on site Wednesday evening to answer the participating students' questions.

 The specific case materials including the formal request for proposal, SWOT analysis and requirements for deliverables will be released through DROPBOX to students selected for each case from among the student nominees.

-Selected students will be able to begin working on their proposals prior to meeting their assigned team on August 2, at the PRWI registration/orientation session in Anaheim.
-Students may not contact other participants or collaborate on proposals prior to the meeting.
+Selected students will be able to begin working on their proposals prior to meeting their assigned team on August 8, at the PRWI registration/orientation session in Washington, DC.
+Students may not contact other participants, the nonprofit organization, or collaborate on proposals prior to the meeting.
 This competition will require students to compromise, collaborate and share their efforts and develop a team approach under the pressure of a tight deadline.
 There is no specific requirement as to the amount or nature of work that may be done prior to the conference other than the contact and confidentiality guidelines.
 Participants should prepare themselves to be open to a varied set of skills and knowledge that their unknown team members may contribute.

 Each chapter represented on the first place teams will receive a plaque (which will bear the name of the participating student and chapter) and a $1,000 cash award.